Oklahoma Women's Network Blog (continued)

 Jean Warner's Short Bio

-Jean Warner authors a website and a weblog under the heading of the Oklahoma Women’s Network.
-The goal of both is to celebrate, inform, and empower Oklahoma women and girls.
+Jean Warner authors a website/blog under the heading of the Oklahoma Women’s Network Blog.
+The goal of the blog is celebrate, inform, and empower Oklahoma women and girls.

 Dr. Warner is co-founder of The Oklahoma Women’s Coalition, a statewide nonprofit organization organized in 2008 to advocate on behalf of Oklahoma women and girls at the State level.
-She is currently serving as chair of the Coalition.
+She served as the first OWC chair and now serves on the board and chairs the Leadership Development Committee.

-Jean has a PhD from the University of Oklahoma in Political Science and – with Norman Mayor Cindy Rosenthal - co-founded and ran Oklahoma's National Education for Women’s Leadership program.
-This is a five-day leadership academy hosted each May for undergraduate women across Oklahoma.
-NEW Leadership seeks to educate, inspire, and empower participants to become political leaders.
+Jean has a PhD from the University of Oklahoma in Political Science.
+Along with Norman Mayor Cindy Rosenthal, she co-founded and coordinated Oklahoma's National Education for Women’s Leadership program.
+NEW Leadership is a five-day leadership academy hosted each May for undergraduate women across Oklahoma designed to educate, inspire, and empower participants to become political leaders.

-Jean lives with her husband, Larkin, in Oklahoma City.
-In her spare time, she spends time with her extended family and holds various leadership positions in her church.
-She has led three mission trips to Kenya to build children's libraries, renovate a hospital and make improvements at a school for deaf children and a school for mentally challenged children.
+Jean lives in Oklahoma City with her husband Larkin who is a retired Regents Professor of Economic from Oklahoma State University.
+She has led three mission trips to Central Kenya to build a children's library and make improvements at a school for deaf children and a school for mentally challenged children in Meru.

 Saturday, December 06, 2008